Now Deh Khanduz: Geography

 Now Deh Khanduz is on Road 83, 5 km south of Azadshahr.
-It was elevated to city status on 2003, and consists of 3 neighborhoods: Now Deh Khanduz, Hajjilar (or Now Deh-e Hajjilar) and Imam Reza Township.
+The village was converted to a city in 2003 and consists of the three neighborhoods of Now Deh Khanduz, Hajjilar (or Now Deh-e Hajjilar) and Emam Reza Township.

-The mountains of Eastern Alborz range are near the city, with Narcissus flowers growing in their slopes.
-Making the city famous as "The city of Narcissus flower".
+The mountains of the Eastern Alborz range are near the city, with narcissus flowers growing on their slopes, making the city famous as "The City of the Narcissus Flower."
 The main natural sight of the area is Shabnam Forest Park.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 2,095 in 562 households.
 The following census in 2011 counted 3,032 people in 915 households.
 The 2016 census measured the population of the city as 2,989 people in 959 households.